 Are there freehold properties in Gibraltar?

 Yes, but they are rare.
 Freehold properties are found mainly in older parts of the territory, particularly the Upper Town area.
 They typically command a premium due to their scarcity.
-If you're specifically seeking a freehold property, speak to local estate agents about what's available as they come to market infrequently.
+If you are specifically seeking a freehold property, speak to local estate agents about what is available, as they come to market infrequently.